-What are the guidelines regarding the wearing of a non-HECC approved form-fitted goalkeeper's facemask?
+What are the guidelines regarding the wearing of a non-HECC-certified goalkeeper's facemask?

-All goalkeepers in all Youth, High School and Girls' age classification must wear a HECC approved helmet and facemask or HECC approved combination Goalkeeper headgear.
+All goalkeepers in all Youth, High School and Girls' age classification must wear a HECC-certified helmet and facemask or HECC-certified combination Goalkeeper headgear.
 Rule References 303(b) and 304 (c and d).